Dear Parents: Here’s What You Should Know About Letter Grades

 In a climate of transparency, publishing, learning technology, digital portfolios, YouTube channels, apps full of every privacy setting known to human-kind, letter grades don’t need innovating, they need deleting.

-Imagine using Seesaw instead of a report card.
+Imagine using a digital portfolio instead of a report card.
 If you want to add a letter grade, take a picture of the student holding a giant letter ‘B’ like they were on Sesame Street.
 Yay for innovation.

 Like anything in education, if they distract from the student creating new ideas from divergent sources of information, they’re ‘bad.’
 If they harm a student’s sense of identity or future prospects as a human being, they’re bad.